F5Networks/f5-openstack-hot/README.md

 ### OpenStack
 The templates are developed on an operational OpenStack Mitaka deployment.
-For additional resources on configuring environments with F5 Integration for OpenStack Neutron LBaaS, please refer to this [configuration guide](http://clouddocs.f5.com/cloud/openstack/v1/lbaas/index.html)
+For additional resources on configuring environments with F5 Integration for OpenStack Neutron LBaaS, refer to this [configuration guide](http://clouddocs.f5.com/cloud/openstack/v1/lbaas/index.html)

 ## Prerequisites
-The following is a summary of prerequisites for sucessfully launching templates from this repo:
+The following is a summary of prerequisites for successfully launching templates from this repo:
   - Neutron Components:
     - Management network and subnet (where management UI can be accessed)
     - External network and subnet (where floating IP resides)